-Many people thought from the start that the Commission was going to send perpetrators to jail, compensate victims and punish the Catholic Church.
+Many thought the Commissioners would send perpetrators to jail, compensate victims and punish the Catholic Church.

 There was no investigation into the extent of female genital mutilation in Muslim communities in Australia and no investigation into forced child marriages.

-Chair Peter McClellan and his CEO refused to respond to questions.
+Chair Peter McClellan and his CEO refused to respond to questions about this.

 They were quick to start examining their inward-looking and failed processes.